 Treated lumber can be tinted an olive green color.
 It will have small incisions on all four sides that are part of the treatment process; these are places where chemicals were injected into the wood.
 If you see incisions, assume you have treated wood.

-Borate preservatives are safer alternatives to CCA.
+For a safer alternative to CCA, consider borate preservatives.
 Borates are naturally occurring minerals found in all living things.
 Borate-treated lumber is considered one of the safest wood treatments available.
 Even though burning borate-treated wood typically requires a permit, it is not considered hazardous waste and has only a marginal environmental impact.

 Specializing in hardwood furniture, trim carpentry, cabinets, home improvement and architectural millwork, Wade Shaddy has worked in homebuilding since 1972.
 Shaddy has also worked as a newspaper reporter and writer, and as a contributing writer for Bicycling Magazine.
 Shaddy began publishing in various magazines in 1992, and published a novel, “Dark Canyon,” in 2008.